ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 # z - the location of the monitoring
 # This function needs to take three arguments

-# Okay let's make the ggplot function
+# Let's make the ggplot function
 pop.graph <- function(x, y, z) {
   # Make a ggplot graph with the 'x'
   ggplot(x, aes(x = year, y = pop)) +